mailgun/mailgun-js-boland/README.md

 We try to parse the `body` into a javascript object, and return it to the callback as such for easier use and inspection by the client.
 `response.statusCode` will be `200` if everything worked OK.
 See Mailgun documentation for other (error) response codes.

+Currently we implement only the `send message` (non-MIME) API and the 'Mailboxes` and `Routes` API's.
+These would be the most common and practical API's to be programmatically used.
+Others would be easy to add if needed.

 ```javascript
 var Mailgun = require('mailgun-js');